When Your First Client Says “How Soon Can You Start?”

 While working at Suntory, Max began asking questions of a colleague who ran his own consulting firm.
 He was curious about how someone actually made the leap.
 In his mind, going out on your own came after years of senior titles and broad recognition.
 The response he got challenged that assumption.
 His colleague told him he was already senior enough, already niche enough, to do it now.

 That conversation stayed with him.
-Not long after, Max called a friend and mentioned he was thinking about going out on his own.
+Not long after, Max called a colleague and mentioned he was thinking about going out on his own.
 The response surprised him.
-His friend asked how soon he could start.
+His colleague asked how soon he could start.
 There was already a three year strategy project that needed help.

 That was the moment Max realized the hardest part of entrepreneurship had just been handed to him.
 He had a first client.

-He left Suntory and jumped straight into the work.
+He left Suntory and jumped straight into work.
 At the beginning, nothing was formal.
 There was no company infrastructure.
 He did not even have a company email.
 Everything ran through his personal Gmail.
-Friends teased him about how bare bones it was, but his client understood exactly what he was getting.
+His client teased him about how bare bones it was, but was extremely pleased with the results.
 While delivering real work, Max built Juster Solutions in the background.

 He officially started full time in May.
 The early months moved fast.
 Max stayed busy without having to make a single cold call.
 Every project came through his existing network.
 That experience reinforced something he did not fully appreciate before.
 Relationships compound quietly over time, and when you finally need them, they show up.

-Juster Solutions focuses on route to market strategy, particularly in the alcohol and beverage space where legal distribution requirements shape everything.
+Juster Solutions focuses on commercial strategy, particularly route to market strategy in the alcohol and beverage space where legal distribution requirements shape everything.
 Brands are required to work through licensed distributors, and choosing the wrong partner can stall growth for years.
 Max helps companies identify the right distributors, structure contracts thoughtfully, and build working relationships that benefit both sides.
 His work sits at the intersection of strategy, operations, and real world execution.

 When speaking to people considering entrepreneurship, Max emphasizes two ideas.
 First, do not sell yourself short.
 Independent advisory work does not require executive titles.
 It requires a clear understanding of what you do exceptionally well that others cannot.
 Second, reach out to people who have done it before.
 Many are willing to help.
 Max benefited from mentors who walked him through practical details like setting up an LLC and structuring early decisions.
 He now tries to offer the same support to others reaching out.

-Looking ahead, Max’s immediate focus is stability.
-He enters the coming year heavily booked for the first quarter.
-The next step is shifting from short term projects to longer engagements and retainers.
+Looking ahead, Max’s immediate focus is on building longer term engagements.
+He enters the coming year with several short term projects.
 Predictability matters.
-Being embedded as an ongoing advisor allows him to contribute more deeply while easing the constant pressure of finding the next project.
+Being embedded as an ongoing advisor allows him to contribute more deeply and ensure the strategies are properly implemented.

 One of the most rewarding moments since starting came through a consulting network.
 Max was invited to pitch for a project, only to discover the client was someone he had worked with years earlier at McCain Foods.
 That person actively sought him out based on past experience.
 The moment reinforced a powerful lesson.
 The quality of your work matters long after the project ends.
 Your network is larger and more supportive than you think.